-The Township may designate, pursuant to the Ontario Heritage Act, buildings and structures or sites considered to be architecturally and/or historically significant where such building,
+The Township may designate, pursuant to the Ontario Heritage Act, buildings and structures or sites considered to be architecturally and/or historically significant where such building, structure or site meets any one or more of the following criteria:

 - Represents a unique or rare example, or the only (or one of the few) remaining examples of its architectural style or period; - Constitutes a work of outstanding quality as a result of its plan, proportions, design, construction, materials or details; - Represents an early or otherwise noteworthy example of the work of a renowned architect, designer or builder; - 4.
 Is representative of the early history of the development of the Township; - 5.
-Is associated with some historically significant aspect or event in the history of development of the Township, the province or the county - Is associated with a person or group of persons who achieved local, provincial or international prominence.
+Is associated with some historically significant aspect or event in the history of development of the Township, the province or the county - 6.
+Is associated with a person or group of persons who achieved local, provincial or international prominence.